jeremyzyang/full_funnel/README.md

 # full_funnel

-This repo is a supplement to Harvard Business School Case 525-066: "Full-Funnel Advertising on TikTok: A Simulation."
+This repo is a supplement to Harvard Business School Case: "Full-Funnel Advertising on TikTok: A Simulation."

 It contains two notebooks that simulate and analyze a full-funnel advertising experiment.